ManderaGeneral/generalpackager/README.md

 </pre>

 ## Contributions
-Issue-creation and discussion is most welcome!
+Issue-creation and discussions are most welcome!

-Pull requests are **not wanted**, please discuss with me before investing any time.
+Pull requests are not wanted, please discuss with me before investing any time

 ## Todo
 | Module                                                                                                                                                      | Message                                                                                                                                                                                                          |